Hacksore/bluelinky/README.md

 - [X] Pin Status

 ## Responses
-You can find JSON response captures in the docs folder for analysing
+You can find JSON response captures in the docs folder for analysing.

 ## Observations
 Seems the API has daily limits for commands, unsure of the numbers yet.